flipperdevices/flipperzero-firmware/README.md

 - Fixed to show version as 0.61.0
 - Fixed to show branch as dev
 - Latest fixes and updates from dev
+- Development free space thanks to removal of unused debug tools and [thanks to ESurge](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/46/files) for removal of first start assets.

 **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.